Marianna, Arkansas

 Marianna is a town in and the county seat of Lee County, Arkansas, United States.
 As of the 2010 census it had a population of 4,115, but by 2018 the population had dropped to an estimated 3,477.

 Located along the L'Anguille River in the Arkansas Delta just north of the St. Francis National Forest, the community was known as "Walnut Ridge" until 1852 when it became known as "Marianna".
 The town's economy has historically been based on agriculture, especially cotton production.
 The town is located along Crowley's Ridge Parkway and the Great River Road, both National Scenic Byways showcasing Crowley's Ridge and the Mississippi River.

 History

 The community was established by Col. Walter H. Otey in 1848, and was known as Walnut Ridge until 1852.

+Marianna hosted minor league baseball.
+In 1909, the Marianna Brickeys team played as members of the Class D level Northeast Arkansas League, finishing in third place in their only season of minor league play.
+The Marianna use of the "Brickeys" nickname corresponded to the city bricking the city streets in 1908.

 Geography

 Marianna is located in the center of the county at the northwest tip of St. Francis National Forest.
 U.S. Route 79 passes through the north and west sides of the town, leading northeast 58 mi to Memphis, Tennessee, and southwest 90 mi to Pine Bluff.
 Arkansas Highway 1 passes through the west side of the town, leading north 18 mi to Forrest City and south 16 mi to Barton.

 The town lies along the west side of the L'Anguille River two miles west of that stream's confluence with the St. Francis River within a break in elevation of Crowley's Ridge.

 According to the United States Census Bureau, the town has a total area of 9.36 km2, all land.
 The town's current mayor is Jimmy Williams, who took office on January 1, 2011.